wikicurricula-uy/wikicurricula-boilerplate/README.md

 ```

 -   Change translate.py so that it can work with results.txt instead of resultati.txt
+-   Change bot.py so that it can work with results.txt instead of resultati.txt
 -   Change translate.py so that it can work with 'visualization/assets/data/voci_2023.tsv' instead of 'data-gathering/voci_2023.tsv'
 -   Move to the visualization folder.
     -   Move to the script folder and change dv1.js from https://es.wikipedia.org/wiki/ to "https://en.wikipedia.org/wiki/"